yamti1/Go-Queens/README.md

 # Go-Queens
-A Golang solution to the famous Queens problem leveraging Go's concurrency features to increase performance.
+A Golang solution of the famous Queens problem leveraging Go's concurrency features to increase performance.